Omerr/research-guide/chapters/04 - Summary/12-summary.md

 ### Contact Me

-If you liked something about this book, felt that something was missing or needed improvement - I would love to hear from you.
+If you liked something about this book, or felt that something was missing or needed improvement - I would love to hear from you.
 Please reach out at: `gitting.things@gmail.com`.

 Thank you for learning and allowing me to be a part of your journey.